 Ground Zero Blues Club

 Owned by Morgan Freeman, this is a must for live music and good food.
 Dedicated to the area’s blues heritage this is the place to go for an authentic blues experience.
 We had planned to eat here during our trip, but now have to settle for cooking soul food at home.
-For some of our recipes read this and this.
+I have compiled my Southern cooking recipes into two posts.

 The blues are thought to originate from spirituals, work songs, and chants which took the harsh realities of life to form a common bond between people.
 During the current times I think this is something we all can relate to.